 The Finnish Companies Act and the articles of association of a company set the basis for the corporate governance of both public and private companies.
-The Code also seeks to maintain and promote good practices of listed companies and harmonise the procedures with regard to corporate governance and remuneration.
-Finnish companies listed on Nasdaq Helsinki Ltd must comply with the Code, but a company with a domicile other than Finland shall generally follow the corporate governance recommendations that are applied to it in its home state.
+The Code also seeks to maintain and promote good practices of listed companies and harmonise the procedures regarding corporate governance and remuneration.
+Finnish companies listed on Nasdaq Helsinki must comply with the Code, but a company with a domicile other than Finland must generally follow the corporate governance recommendations that are applied to it in its home state.

-The body that appoints a person to his or her position must decide on his or her remuneration.
+The body that appoints a person to their position must decide on their remuneration.
 Thus, the general meeting of shareholders decides on the remuneration payable for board and committee work as well as on the basis for its determination.
 The board of directors decides on the remuneration and other compensation to be paid to the managing director.
 Companies must specify the decision-making procedure for the remuneration of the other executives; this is usually the responsibility of the board of directors.
-If remuneration is to be granted in the form of shares or option rights, the general meeting of shareholders must either approve such issue of shares or option rights, or authorise the board to do so.
+If remuneration is to be granted in the form of shares or option rights, the general meeting of shareholders must either approve such issue of shares or option rights or authorise the board to do so.
 According to the Code, the board of directors may establish a remuneration committee to prepare matters pertaining to the remuneration of the managing director and other executives as well as the remuneration principles observed by a company.
-The remuneration committee must have at least three members who must have the expertise and experience required by the duties of the committee; the majority of the members of the remuneration committee must also be independent of the company.
+The remuneration committee must also be independent of the company.
 The managing director or other persons in the management team of the company may not be appointed to the remuneration committee.

-Pursuant to the SHRD, listed companies are required to prepare a remuneration policy concerning the decision-making process and principles of remuneration of the board of directors, and the managing director and his or her deputy, and submit it to an advisory vote at the general meeting.
-The remuneration policy shall include principles regarding remuneration components and their proportional shares of overall remuneration, grounds for determining any variable remuneration components, other key terms applicable to the service contract, and terms for deferral and possible clawback of remuneration.
-The remuneration policy shall also include information on how the remuneration policy contributes to the business strategy and long-term interests of the company.
+According to the regulations and the Code, in line with the requirements of the SHRD, listed companies are required to prepare a remuneration policy concerning the decision-making process and principles of remuneration of the board of directors and the managing director and their deputy, and submit the policy to an advisory vote at the general meeting.

+The remuneration policy must include principles regarding remuneration components and their proportional shares of overall remuneration, grounds for determining any variable remuneration components, other key terms applicable to the service contract and terms for deferral and possible clawback of remuneration.
+The remuneration policy must also include information on how the remuneration policy contributes to the business strategy and long-term interests of the company.
 The remuneration policy must be submitted to an advisory vote at the general meeting at least every four years and always in the case of a material change in the policy.

 In Finland, there are no union or works council approval requirements that need to be met in relation to remuneration of executives.
-Further, there are no specific legal provisions related to clawback or recoupment of remuneration previously paid.
+Further, there are no specific legal provisions relating to clawback or recoupment of remuneration previously paid.
 However, remuneration that has been paid out without grounds should be reclaimed in accordance with the general regulations on returning an unjust enrichment.